 Here are some of the wonderful benefits of babywearing in the AmaWrap!

-- Kangaroo Care, the practice where the baby is held skin-to-skin with the parent, has been scientifically proven to benefit both baby and parent in terms of bonding and attachment.
-The contact allows baby to hear the parent’s heartbeat which he is accustomed to hearing in the womb, and has been proven by research to calm him.
+- Kangaroo Care has been proven to benefit both baby and parent in terms of bonding and attachment.
+The contact allows baby to hear the parent’s heartbeat which he is accustomed to hearing in the womb, and has been proven to calm him.
 Research has also proven that preterm babies, when carried, grow at a faster rate than preterm babies who were not.
-Fully responding to your childs needs and allowing them to attach in infancy allows them to form important neural connections that are the building blocks for their future personality. (opens new window)
+Fully responding to your childs needs and allowing them to attach in infancy allows them to form important neural connections that are the building blocks for their future personality.

 Communication and Physical Development.

 - When we hold our baby close, we become more attuned to their gestures and facial expressions, to the point where we can pick up their cues before they resort to crying.
-When they don’t need to cry to communicate their needs, their trust in you is increased, learning enhanced and confidence reinforced.
+Their trust in you is increased, learning enhanced and confidence reinforced.

-- Wrapped with mother, the baby is more in tune with the mother’s movements and actions.
+- When carried, the baby is more in tune with the your movements and actions.
 This stimulation allows the baby to exercise his vestibular system, as he gains increased control over his muscles.
-The baby also gains awareness and familiarity on movements that the mother makes day to day – picking, reaching, wiping etc.
+The baby also gains awareness and familiarity on movements that the mother makes day to day.